The review of our Core Paths Plan has been a year long process between late 2017 through to 2018.

 In Spring 2018, key partners were asked to feed into the review by providing early comments on the sufficiency of the Core Paths network and highlighting suggestions for proposed additions, deletions or realignments to the Plan in line with the scoring criteria.

-Using these comments and internal scoring of the paths, the National Park Authority Access & Recreation team has developed a list of potential updates to the existing Core Paths network which we are now asking for your comments on over the next 12 weeks.
+Using these comments and internal scoring of the paths, the National Park Authority Access & Recreation team has developed a list of potential updates to the existing Core Paths network which we consulted on between 23rd November 2018 to 26th April 2019.
+We are now considering the responses to this consultation.